Megapix Unveils AI Photo TG Generator And Presents Solana-Based Token

 The project will introduce an image enhancement tool next.
 It will refine and transform user-uploaded images using Megapix's powerful engine.

 Additionally, a collection generator is in the works.
-It aims to simplify the creation and minting of NFT collections for artists.
+It aims to simplify creating and minting NFT collections for artists.

 Finally, Megapix plans to embrace the MultiChain approach.
 This expansion will support Solana and various blockchains, making the platform more accessible.
 These developments seek to enrich the community's experience and broaden Megapix's reach.